kluu1/Nodejs-Google-Apis/README.md

 # Node.js with Google APIs

 ## Summary
 This is a backend api service that leverages Google's Geocoding and Timezone API.
-The application is deployed using AWS Elastic Beanstalk and DynamoDB for the database.
+The application was developed to be deployed on AWS leveraging DynamoDB.

 Users will be able to do the following below: